 "Wilson?"
 The girl moved further into the room and down the hall, nearing Amy's hiding place.
 "Wilson?"

-She spotted something and ran past Amy towards another door, which Amy hadn't been able to see in the dark.
+She spotted something and rushed past Amy towards another door, which Amy hadn't been able to see in the dark.

 Then behind her, the first door closed with a loud bang!